phimachine/mayoehr/README.md

 if you have any questions.
 Please cite this repository if you use it.

 ## Where are the main files?
-### For preprocessing: prep/prep.R
+### For preprocessing: death/prep/prep.R
 Preprocessing takes the REP data that I was given, cleans, imputes, mutates for machine learning purposes.

 I have not run the whole script myself at once, but the it should take around 5 hours.
 There are likely lines I did not record in the file, so you should do it block by block to be safe.

 The whole script requires up to 32+ cores and at least 200Gb RAM at peak by my estimate.

-### For postprocessing: post/post.R
+### For postprocessing: death/post/post.R
 Takes preprocessed csv files and transform them to meet python-specific needs.
 For example, one date per row, or multiindex for pandas performance.

 The whole script will take around 10 minutes, <10 cores, and ~20Gb RAM.

-### For R to Python pandas: post/qdata.py
+### For R to Python pandas: death/post/qdata.py

 Load the postprocessed csv files and turn them into pandas object.
 The __main__ method will pickle all the python objects and create dictionaries.

 The whole script should take around 5 minutes.
 You shoud run it everytime you modify the csv files: edit the data file description in the DFManager object and the script should take care of the rest.

-### For pandas to PyTorch dataloader: post/inputgen_planD.py
+### For pandas to PyTorch dataloader: death/post/inputgen_planG.py

 Different models will have different input/output formats.
 This is the input/output generation file for plan A. See post/README.md

 __getitem__() is the main function for this class, which integrates with PyTorch dataloader to enable multi-processed data loading.

 The InputGen has gone through several versions.
 Plan A is plaine old.

 Plan C splits the dataset as validation and training.
 It allows you to use different loss functions for different samples.
 For people whose mortality outcomes is known, we will use one type of loss, for those with only the last visit known to us, we will use another type of loss.

 Plan D adjusts the proportion of records with known and unknown mortality outcomes.

+Plan E make sure that validation set does not leak and is sampled from original mortality distribution.

+Plan F implements curriculum learning.

+Plan G reverts the channel manager design and generates sequence-based targets for all models.

-### DNC model: DNC/batchDNC.py
+### DNC model: death/DNC/batchDNC.py

 BatchDNC is capable of training multiple sequences at a time, especially important for batch normalization on the input.
 BN on weights is possible,